drew-two/GTSRB-Traffic-Sign-Image-Recognition/README.md

     3. terraform apply [--var-file=vars/stg.tfvars]
 4. Connect to ports to see monitored services

+Sorry...
+I didn't have time to make anything for you to test the lambda with. test/test_.py code might help

 ## Misc

 - Integration tests are only partially complete (you can see the class code)